matkonnerth/query4Opc/Implementation.md

 Result
 a vector of paths (remind, a path can consist only of one node)

-Currently the result is vector of paths which fit the query.
+Currently the result is a vector of paths which fit the query.
 There is a problem with that, imagine a node which references 3 variables, this would be represented this way

 Result: Node1 -- VariableNode 1,
         Node1 -- VariableNode 2,
         Node1 -- VariableNode 3

+A node can have multiple references with different types.

+Node -> vector of references -> vector of nodes